-- Present all graphs and determine numerical quantities as requested above. - Include error bars on all graphs. - Consider carefully what your graphs represent.
+- The report should contain an appropriate consideration of errors. - Consider carefully what your graphs represent.
 What is the correct function or fit to use for the data?
-Make it clear how you have used the data to do any further calculations and to draw the conclusions you have from the data.
+Make it clear how you have used the data to do any further calculations and to draw the conclusions you have from the data. - List those conclusions that your work substantiates.